menu icon

 How do I know if egg whites are stiffly beaten?

-How to Handle Stiffly Beaten Egg Whites
+How to Fold in Egg Whites

 When you incorporate the stiffly beaten egg whites into the bread batter, handle it carefully to avoid crushing the tiny air bubbles that have been worked into it.
 We mix only about ⅓ of the whites into the batter first to lighten it up.
 That allows the remaining egg whites to then be gently folded in.